getsentry/craft/README.md

 | Agents | 8 | 58 → 24 | **59%** |
 | Seer & Triage | 12 | 80 → 31 | **61%** |

-**Top-level summary** (111 words):
+**Top-level summary** (106 words):
-> The latest software release introduces significant enhancements across three key areas: ACI, Agents, and Seer & Triage.
-Notably, the ACI section now defaults the metric monitor form to display the number of errors, improving user experience and alert management.
-In the Agents section, users can now render markdown and switch to raw values, alongside improved onboarding for browser JavaScript.
-Additionally, the Seer & Triage updates streamline support for various repository types and optimize performance.
-Overall, this release focuses on enhancing usability, improving error tracking, and refining system performance.
+> The latest software release includes several updates across three main areas: ACI, Agents, and Seer & Triage.
+In the ACI section, the metric monitor form now defaults to the number of errors, and alerts have been updated to include a disabled status and display test notification errors in the UI.
+The Agents section introduces markdown rendering, the ability to switch to raw values, and a new onboarding process for browser JavaScript.
+Additionally, the Seer & Triage updates involve changes to support repo type checks, column renaming for broader applicability, and the removal of unnecessary calls.

 ### Configuration